hemanthkumargr/docs/appendix/IntelliJ-Setup.md

 ![Launch Tomcat](images/intellij-launch-tomcat.png)

-Intellij will proceed to lauch Tomcat with our combined site/admin application.
+Intellij will proceed to launch Tomcat with our combined site/admin application.
 When Tomcat has finished starting, you can access the admin at [http://localhost:8080/admin/admin.html](http://localhost:8080/admin/admin.html) and the demosite at [http://localhost:8080](http://localhost:8080).
 The username and password for the admin login is admin/admin.

 ## JRebel Development Enhancement